9600 Oceanshore Blvd.

 This facility has a 1.3 million gallon tank that provides several dolphin habitats.
 You can see these creatures up close and even swim with them.
 They are amazing and intelligent animals.

-Marineland Florida had three bottlenose dolphins born at the Dolphin Conservation center in July 2008.
+Marineland had three bottlenose dolphins born at the Dolphin Conservation center in July 2008.
 Two of them were males and one was female.
 The calves were named in November 2008.

 After your visit here, you will always appreciate the beauty and value of our dolphin neighbors.